 The orientation and lessons are fully laid out, there are optional talking points, and can be customized to be specific to the policies or events happening in each school.
 The importance of advocating with PTA is embedded throughout the sessions to drive the focus back to their membership and voice in PTA.

 Interested?
-Please contact Stella Pekarsky, email@example.com learn more.
+Please contact Kara Jenkins, email@example.com to learn more.